localstack/localstack.github.io/content/blog/2023-09-07-making-connecting-to-localstack-easier/index.md

     entrypoint: ""
     command: ["sleep", "infinity"]
     dns:
-      # Set the DNS server to be the LocalStack continer
+      # Set the DNS server to be the LocalStack container
       - 10.0.2.20
     networks:
       - ls